distribution/distribution/docs/storage-drivers/swift.md

       no
     </td>
     <td>
       Specify the OpenStack Auth's version,for example <code>3</code>.
-By default the driver will autodetect the auth's version from the AuthURL.
+By default the driver autodetects the auth's version from the AuthURL.
     </td>
   </tr>
   <tr>